Ciliwung: Kingdoms of Tarumanegara and Sunda

-The Ciliwung River Basin has been populated at least since the 4th century.
+The Ciliwung Basin has been populated at least since the 4th century.
 Two kingdoms were founded along the Upper Ciliwung in Bogor; Tarumanegara (4th-5th Century) with its King Purnawarman and Sunda (15th-16th Century) with its King Sri Baduga.
-The existence of these Kingdoms is found from ancient inscriptions at Ciaruteun (Tarumanagara) and Batutulis (Padjajaran).
+The existence of these Kingdoms is found in ancient inscriptions at Ciaruteun (Tarumanagara) and Batutulis (Padjajaran).

-In the early 16th-century, Ciliwung was an important mean of transportation from the fortified city of Pakuan Pajajaran, the capital of Hindu Sunda Kingdom.
-Sunda Kelapa, located at the mouth of Ciliwung (more or less at the north end of present Kali Besar), was the main harbor of the Kingdom of Sunda.
+In the early 16th century, the Ciliwung was an important means of transportation from the fortified city of Pakuan Pajajaran, the capital of the Hindu Sunda Kingdom.
+Sunda Kelapa, located at the mouth of the Ciliwung (more or less at the north end of present Kali Besar), was the main harbor of the Kingdom of Sunda.
 Among the many epithets of the king Sri Baduga Maharaja, was Prabu Haliwungan - so called because of his temperamental attitude.
-The river Ci Haliwung or Ci Liwung was probably named after the king's epithet.
+The Ci Haliwung or Ci Liwung was probably named after the king's epithet.
 The name Ci Haliwung or Tji Haliwoeng was recorded in the map of C.M.
 Pleyte (1919).

-During the rise of the Hindu Kingdom of Sunda, Ciliwung became the important mean of transportation for the kingdom.
-To protect Sunda Kelapa from the Islamic Sultanate of Cirebon and Demak, Prabu Surawisesa (recorded by the Portuguese as Samian) was instructed by the king to sign a peace treaty with the Portuguese to trade in pepper in exchange to a permission to built a fort to protect the main port of Sunda Kalapa.
+During the rise of the Hindu Kingdom of Sunda, the Ciliwung became an important means of transportation for the kingdom.
+To protect Sunda Kelapa from the Islamic Sultanate of Cirebon and Demak, Prabu Surawisesa (recorded by the Portuguese as Samian) was instructed by the king to sign a peace treaty with the Portuguese to trade in pepper in exchange for permission to build a fort to protect the main port of Sunda Kalapa.
 The pact was immortalized in a 1522 padrão.
-Despite the treaty, the Portuguese failed to construct the fort at the given year.
-The padrão of Sunda Kelapa was found by Fatahillah, commander of the Sultanate of Demak, and was fell into the Ciliwung without any ceremony.
+Despite the treaty, the Portuguese failed to construct the fort in the given year.
+The padrão of Sunda Kelapa was found by Fatahillah, commander of the Sultanate of Demak, and fell into the Ciliwung without any ceremony.
 The padrão will only be rediscovered in 1918.